katarina-vc/Words-In-Ascending-Project-for-Data-Structures-Course/README.txt

 *****Description:***********************************************************

 WordsInAscending.java:
- * displays words in ascending order of occurrence counts
+This program displays the words in a String variable called "text" in ascending order of the number of occurrences that word appears.

 ****** EXPECTED OUTPUT *******
 See "Screenshot of Expected Output" file.